The optical architecture of a heterogenous quantum network deployed in production facilities

 \subsection{Operation, administration and management}

-In MadQCI, several operation, administration and management (OAM) mechanisms coexisted and were tested.
+Several operation, administration and management (OAM) mechanisms coexisted and were tested.
 Relevant to this paper is the software-defined management and operation based on ETSI~GS~QKD standards implemented at UPM, named SD-QKD Stack here.
-It is based on the approach explained in section~\ref{sub:oam-sdn} and depicted in Fig.~\ref{fig:015}.
-However, there were also some QKD vendor-specific key and network management systems deployed, as well as the management systems of the classical resources.
+Management systems for the classical resources were deployed in addition.

-The SD-QKD Stack enabled the end-to-end quantum services by consuming the QKD keys generated by the links described in the previous section.
-It is composed of the SDN controller, the set of its agents at the trusted nodes and a set of local key management systems (LKMS) to perform the key management and forwarding tasks, according to the ETSI~GS~QKD~015 specification.
-This system therefore implements both key management and networking functionalities.
-Thus, a joint management of both network and cryptographic key resources was achieved, and a QoS-driven service as specified in ETSI~GS~QKD~004 could be provided~\cite{madrid_corto}.
+The SD-QKD Stack enabled end-to-end quantum services by configuring NEs to consume the keys generated by the links described in the previous section and forward the key material over the network.
+It is composed of the SDN controller, its set of agents at the trusted nodes and a set of local key management systems (LKMS).
+According to the ETSI~GS~QKD~015 specification, the last ones perform both key management and forwarding tasks.

+Thus, the variety of features of the installed QKD systems in terms of key rates and standardization compliance were handled by this software, enabling their joint management and allowing the entire architecture to be exposed as a homogeneous resource driven by quality of service for applications, as specified in ETSI~GS~QKD~004~\cite{madrid_corto}.